sid3345/spam-classifier/README.md

 Classifies text as "spam" or "ham" (non-spam) using the Naïve Bayes Classifier.

-The Naïve Bayesian Classifier is very simple and efficient method for spam classification.
+The Naïve Bayes Classifier is very simple and efficient method for spam classification.

 Email dataset is provided along to train- test.